hibazahibaza/privacypolicy/README.md

 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    Privacy Policy - Body Temperature developed by [Hiba Alzahabi]
+    Privacy Policy - Skin Temperature developed by [Hiba Alzahabi]
 </head>
 <body>
-    <h1>Privacy Policy for This Body Temperature</h1>
+    <h1>Privacy Policy for This Skin Temperature</h1>
     <p><strong>Effective Date:</strong> 26, Nov.
 2024</p>
-    <p>Thank you for using <em>Body Temperature</em>, a Wear OS watch application designed to display real-time skin/body temperature data using supported smartwatch sensors.
+    <p>Thank you for using <em>Skin Temperature</em>, a Wear OS watch application designed to display real-time skin/body temperature data using supported smartwatch sensors.
 Your privacy is important to us, and we are committed to protecting your personal and health-related information..</p>